sizsan/Bookly/README.md

 ![alt text](image.jpg)

 ### Tech Stack
-- HTML
+- HTML5
-- Sass / CSS
+- Sass / CSS2
 - Bulma
 - JavaScript
+- Ruby and .erb
 - Ruby on Rails
+- PostgreSQL
 - Heroku

 ### Instructions to Setup, Configure and Use the App